 We’ve received this question a few different times.
 In a nutshell, not a whole lot.
 Once 2025 comes around, many people will see lower pricing in Part B and Part D drugs.
 Regarding share buybacks, the burden resides on the corporations.
 But here is where it gets more complicated – will it affect taxes on the middle class?

-- Economic Ramifications: I read a report starting that individuals ultimately bear the tax on all tax increases – whether it is through capital or labor.
+- Economic Ramifications: We believe that individuals ultimately bear the tax on all tax increases – whether it is through capital or labor.

 - Tax Enforcement: It’s no secret that there is gap of what is to be owed to the IRS and what is paid.
 People misreport income all the time.
 If one owes additional taxes and get audited, that will increase their tax burden.
 What we don’t know yet is where the focus of the increased enforcement will reside, i.e., focused on high earners or everybody?